In Kabul, a fearful wait for US to deliver on evacuation vow | Law-Order

 - Afghanistan

-Tens of thousands of people in Afghanistan waited nervously on Saturday to see whether the United States would deliver on President Joe Biden's new pledge to evacuate all Americans and all Afghans who aided the war effort, as US helicopters plucked people from locations beyond the teeming, chaotic Kabul airport and its Taliban checkpoints.
+Tens of thousands of people in Afghanistan waited nervously on Saturday to see whether the United States would deliver on President Joe Biden's new pledge to evacuate all Americans and all Afghans who aided the war effort.
+Meanwhile, the Taliban leader arrived in Kabul for talks with the group's leadership on forming a new government.

 Time is running out ahead of Biden's Aug 31 deadline to withdraw most remaining US troops, and the president on Friday night did not commit to extending it.
 He faces growing criticism as videos depict pandemonium and occasional violence outside the airport, and as vulnerable Afghans who fear the Taliban's retaliation send desperate pleas not to be left behind.

 Officials also confirmed that US military helicopters flew beyond the Kabul airport to scoop up 169 Americans seeking to evacuate.
-No one knows how many U.S. citizens remain in Afghanistan, but estimates have ranged as high as 15,000.
+No one knows how many US citizens remain in Afghanistan, but estimates have ranged as high as 15,000.
 So far, 13 countries have agreed to host at-risk Afghans at least temporarily, US Secretary of State Antony Blinken said.
 Another 12 have agreed to serve as transit points for evacuees, including Americans and others.
+About 300 evacuees arrived Friday night from Qatar at the US Ramstein Air Base in Germany, one transit point for people being taken to the US, the American military said.

+"We are tired.
+We are happy.
+We are now in a safe country," one Afghan man said upon arrival in Italy with 79 fellow citizens, speaking in a video distributed by that country's defence ministry.

+But the growing question for many other Afghans is, where will they finally call home?
+Already, European leaders who fear a repeat of the 2015 migration crisis are signaling that fleeing Afghans who didn't help Western forces during the war should stay in neighbouring countries instead.
+The desperate scenes of people clinging to aircraft taking off from Kabul's airport have only deepened Europe's anxiety.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)